Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Experimental results and beam imaging

-This optical layout also enables the formation of a Gaussian beam with a transverse diameter of approximately $800\,\mu\mathrm{m}$ and low angular divergence, suitable for subsequent illumination of photocathodes or additional diagnostics.
+This optical layout can also form a Gaussian beam with a transverse diameter of approximately $800\ \mu\mathrm{m}$ and low angular divergence, suitable for subsequent illumination of photocathodes or additional diagnostics.

-\subsection{Experiments with Fork Grating}
+\subsection{Experiments with fork grating}

-The reflective fork grating was first tested using the UV beam prepared by the spatial-filtering stage.
-The generated twisted light are shown in Fig.~\ref{fig:fork_grat_exp}.
+The reflective fork grating was first tested using the UV beam prepared by the spatial filtering stage.
+The generated twisted light beams are shown in Figure~\ref{fig:fork_grat_exp}.
 In these measurements, the central (zeroth-order) beam was blocked to avoid saturation of the CCD sensor.
-As expected for a grating with $m = 2$, the $\pm 1$ and $\pm 2$ diffraction orders produced Laguerre--Gaussian modes with orbital angular momenta $\ell = \pm 2$ and $\ell = \pm 4$, respectively.

-Power measurements using an Ophir 3A-FS detector confirmed that the majority of the transmitted energy was contained in the zeroth and first diffraction orders, while higher orders carried progressively smaller power fractions.
+As expected for a grating with $m = 2$, the $\pm 1$ and $\pm 2$ diffraction orders produced Laguerre--Gaussian modes with OAM values $\ell = \pm 2 \hbar$ and $\ell = \pm 4 \hbar$, respectively.
+Power measurements using an Ophir 3A-FS detector confirmed that most of the transmitted energy was contained in the zeroth and first diffraction orders, while higher orders had low intensities.

-The corresponding Hermite--Gaussian modes obtained after cylindrical-lens conversion are presented in Fig.~\ref{fig:fork_grat_exp}(b).
+The corresponding Hermite--Gaussian modes obtained after cylindrical-lens conversion are presented in Figure~\ref{fig:fork_grat_exp}(b).
 The observed modal structures agree with the expected relation~\cite{Beijersbergen92, Kotlyar17}

-demonstrating that the grating reliably generates the targeted OAM states.
-Higher diffraction orders ($n = -3$ and $n = -4$), shown in Fig.~\ref{fig:fork_grat_exp_high_order}, also exhibit well-defined modal patterns, confirming correct operation of the fabricated structure across multiple orders.
+demonstrating that the grating reliably generates the desired OAM states.
+Higher diffraction orders ($n = -3$ and $n = -4$), shown in Figures~\ref{fig:fork_grat_exp}(c) and (d), also exhibit well-defined modal patterns, confirming correct operation of the fabricated structure across multiple orders.

-A potential route for improving the performance of the diffractive element is to increase the spatial resolution of the grating lines.
-A finer grating would enable generation of higher-quality vortex modes but would also require tighter focusing of the incident beam onto the grating surface.
-Overall, the experimentally measured spatial profiles in Fig.~\ref{fig:fork_grat_exp} show good qualitative agreement with the simulations presented in Fig.~\ref{fig:fork_sim}, confirming correct operation of the fabricated fork grating.
+To improve the performance of a diffractive element, the spatial resolution of the grating lines could be increased.
+Indeed, a finer grating would generate higher-quality vortex modes, but it would also require tighter focusing of the incident beam on the grating surface.
+Overall, the measured spatial profiles in Figures~\ref{fig:fork_grat_exp}(a) and (b) show good qualitative agreement with the simulations presented in Figure~\ref{fig:fork_sim}, validating the fabricated fork grating.